 You can connect with us on Instagram @birthfulpodcast.

 In fact, if you are not driving, it would be so lovely if you would take a screenshot of this episode and post it to your stories sharing what your biggest takeaway was from the episode.
 Make sure to tag @BirthfulPodcast so we can see it and amplify it.

 You can find the in-depth show notes and transcript of this episode at Birthful.com, where you can also learn more about my birth and postpartum preparation classes and download your free postpartum preparation plan.

 Birthful is created and produced by me, Adriana Lozada, with production assistance from Aysia Platte.
 This episode was produced in part by LWC Studios: Paulina Velasco and Kojin Tashiro with contributions from Alie Kilts.

 Thank you so much for listening to and sharing Birthful.
 Be sure to follow us on Goodpods, Spotify, Apple Podcasts, Amazon Music, and everywhere you listen.

 Come back for more ways to inform your intuition.

 Lozada, Adriana, host.
 “How to Know If You and Your Provider Are Truly a Good Fit.”
 Birthful, Birthful.
 September 21, 2022.
 Birthful.com.

 About Dr. Brad Bootstaylor

-Dr. B is married, has 3 children and lives in Atlanta, GA.
+Dr. B is married, has 3 children, and lives in Atlanta, GA.
 He recently retired following a long career assisting pregnant people and their babies.

 Get Your FREE Postpartum Plan!